 Earls Court is one of the Capital's most important development opportunities and was our first joint venture.
 In 2015 we partnered with Capco to establish Earls Court Partnership Limited.
-Together we'll deliver 1,800 homes on 26.6 acres as part of a wider 77 acre plan.
+Together we'll build 1,800 homes on 26.6 acres as part of a wider 77 acre plan.
 Find out more about the transformation of Earls Court.

 South Kensington station is a listed building that acts as the gateway to many of London's most renowned museums, the Royal Albert Hall and Imperial College.
 We have been working with the local community to draw up plans for new shops, homes and office space around the station.
 In spring 2018 we announced Native Land as our preferred development partner for this site.
 Find out about our plans for South Kensington.

 This 1.9 acre site sits at the heart of London Bridge, with significant potential and flexibility to support a number of uses including up to 180,000 square feet of high quality office space, retail, leisure and 35 new homes.
-We have now appointed U+I as our preferred development partner for the site and we plan to submit a planning application in 2019.
+We have appointed U+I as our preferred development partner for the site and a planning application has been submitted.
 See the plans for Landmark Court.

-We are working with Redrow Homes to deliver approximately 600 homes, a scheme that would also improve transport and access in the town centre.
+We are working with Redrow Homes to provide approximately 600 homes, a scheme that would also improve transport and access in the town centre.
 Harrow-on-the-Hill station and neighbouring bus station need significant improvement - these proposals will bring step-free access as well as a safer and better bus station.
-Find out more about our proposals.

 We will be working with Pocket Living to provide affordable homes for first time buyers at a number of sites.
 Pocket homes are targeted specifically at local singles and couples who earn too much to qualify for social housing, but are priced out of the open market.
 Pocket home buyers own 100% of their property from day one.